 One of our practice nurses will organise all of your diabetic appointments, usually 4 times per year (3 monthly visits).
 Appointments are available throughout the day, in the evening and on Saturday mornings for working patients.

 You will be given a pathology form to get a fasting blood glucose test one week before your appointment.
 Once a year you will need a urine test.

 At your appointment you will be seen by the practice nurse first to review your blood results, take your blood pressure, height, weight and organise any other tests which are required.

 Diabetes increases the risk of heart disease and poor circulation.
-For diabetics over 45 years, we undertake an annual Electrocardiogram (ECG) and Ankle Brachial Index (ABI) to check for these conditions.
+For diabetics over 45 years, we undertake an annual Electrocardiogram (ECG) to check for these conditions.